pashonic/SonarQube_AWS_Demo/README.md

 ### Sonar crashes.

 If sonar or the server crashes the ELB will mark instance and unhealthy and Autoscaling group will replace instance.
+There will be downtime (3-5 minutes)

 ### Developer wants to run local version of Sonar.